Carol Ohmart: Death

 Ohmart died in Fort Collins, Colorado, on January 1, 2002, aged 74, of natural causes.
-She was cremated, and her ashes scattered over Carter Lake in Loveland, Colorado.
+She was cremated.
+Her ashes were scattered over Carter Lake in Loveland, Colorado.
 Her death wasn't publicly announced until July 2015.
 Her death certificate listed her as Kari Omar Sonne Traberth.

 Legacy

 Ohmart has been regarded as a talented actress, being referred to as "a female Brando" in reference to Marlon Brando by writer James Bacon of the Associated Press.
 In discussing The Scarlet Hour, David Bongard of the Herald Express wrote that "Carol Ohmart is the sultry boss's wife.
 She has an amazing physical resemblance, in some angles, to Barbara Stanwyck.
 Obviously she's Curtiz's Galatea in the acting field.
 If the material weren't so childish and over-dramatic, she might have made a bull's-eye with this.
 She soon might be capable of the stuff of a Stanwyck or a Bette Davis."The New York Times referred to her performance in One Man's Way as "quite effective".

-In reviewing Spider Baby, David Cairns stated that "Carol Ohmart excels as the nasty heir, intent on kicking the freaks out of their decaying mansion."
+In reviewing Spider Baby, David Cairns stated that "Carol Ohmart excels as the nasty heiress, intent on kicking the freaks out of their decaying mansion."